 Whether we are in the classroom, outdoors or out in the community, the children and teachers explore, question, experiment, and work as active co-contructors of knowledge.
 We design the classroom to encourage and facilitate children learning with each other.
 Children of this age are capable learners.
 In these early years, it is nearly impossible to separate intellectual needs from other developmental needs.
 Therefore, a comprehensive curriculum that meets all of children's needs (physical, social, emotional, cognitive and language) is ideal, all of which helps create a solid foundation for brain growth and development.
 We at TCS will also argue that encouraging children to express their creativity is critical!

-In addition, assessment piece from The Creative Curriculum© titled Teaching Strategies GOLD, guides our practice and helps us bring focus and order to assessing chilsren's progress and documenting their development in individual portfolios.
-It is based on five fundamental principles: We combine a strong play-based philosophy and the Reggio Emilia pedagogy to create a rich, developmentally appropriate environment at Takoma Children’s School.
+In addition, we use an assessment piece from The Creative Curriculum© titled Teaching Strategies GOLD to guide our practice and helps us bring focus and order to assessing chilsren's progress and documenting their development in individual portfolios.
+The children's portfolios provide observations across the following developmental domains: Motor Skills; Cognitive; Social/Emotional; Pre-Literacy and Creativity We combine a strong play-based philosophy and the Reggio Emilia pedagogy to create a rich, developmentally appropriate environment at Takoma Children’s School.

 How does it work?

 Symbolic languages including drawing, sculpting, dramatic play, writing, building with blocks and manipulatives, and painting are used to represent children’s thinking processes and theories.
 These are some of what Reggio Emilia educators will refer to as “the hundred languages of children.”
 As children work through problems and ideas they are encouraged to depict their understanding by making a variety of representations.
 As their thinking evolves, they are encouraged to revisit their representations to determine if they are representative of their intent or if they require modification.
 Teachers and children work together towards an expressed intent.